Procedures

 - The logic runs server-side.

-explain()computes a score from feed count, feed weights, recency, and age, and hands back the arithmetic infactors[]with the named feeds insources[].
-Reproducing that by walkingLISTED_INedges yourself takes more hops and gives you less evidence. - Procedures avoid timeouts.
-A query that runs too long returns HTTP 408.
-The standard fixes are: anchor the query, add a
+explain()computes a score from feed count, feed weights, recency, and the threat density of the surrounding network, and hands back the arithmetic infactors[]with the named feeds insources[].
+Reproducing that by walkingLISTED_INedges yourself takes more hops and gives you less evidence. - A procedure replaces a slow scan.
+Where a hand-written query walks the graph itself, a procedure does the same work in one call, which makes it the standard fix for a query that runs long — alongside anchoring the query and adding a

 One caveat: BGP routing history over a large network is slow.
 Keep a LIMIT on whisper.history() calls and expect a longer round trip.